msweany/PresenceTool/README.md

 ## Installation

-Edit the App.config file and enter the 4 values
+Edit the App.config file and edit the 4 values

 clientID = "value from clientID after register app"<br />
 userID = "*optional - add only if you register an app in a different tenant"<br />